sccn/nsgportal/README.md

 This respository contains the  code for the EEGLAB plug-in interfacing the NSG portal through the REST API: nsgportal.
 The core functions of the plug-in were initially drafted by Arnaud Delorme and further modified and reworked by Ramon Martinez-Cancino, Dung Troung and Scott Makeig (The EEGLAB Team) with substantials contributions from the NSG team at the SDSC.

+# Versions
+v1.0 - version used for Neuroimage 2020 article

+v2.0 - version used for Nov.
+2020 NSG online tutorial (increased robustness and command line calls)

 **Explore the NSGPORTAL Wiki [here](https://github.com/sccn/nsgportal/wiki)**